Lyrkan/K40-Control-Panel/README.md

 </p>

 > [!WARNING]
-> I am currently testing a new iteration of the control board.
-This document reflects what it should look like but the code and Gerber files have **not** been updated yet.
-I plan to release that version in a few week, so I would recommend to wait a little bit more before jumping into this project.
+> I am currently testing a new iteration of the control board that fixes a few things and adds some safety features.
+The code, documentation and Gerber files have **not** been updated yet.
+I plan to release that version in a few weeks, so I would recommend to wait a little bit more before jumping into this project.

 ## Overview